opencardware/car_plans/cardware_assembly/README.md

 ![IMG_20181111_165958_resized.jpg](imgs_drivetrain/IMG_20181111_165958_resized.jpg)

 Your drivetrain should now look like this, and the two gears should mesh.
-Turn the `shaft` with your hand to test the meshing.
+Turn the `shaft` with your hand to test that `gear_shaft` meshes nicely with `gear_servo`.

 ![IMG_20181111_170041_resized.jpg](imgs_drivetrain/IMG_20181111_170041_resized.jpg)

 Loop a zip tie through two `stay` pieces and the `shaft`, like so.
+NOTE: Your `stay` pieces may look a bit different (e.g. "L" shaped).

 ![IMG_20181111_170142_resized.jpg](imgs_drivetrain/IMG_20181111_170142_resized.jpg)